Data management and protection

 - Loss or theft of personal data

-Accessing NHS Digital Data
+Accessing NHS England Data

 If you are planning to access NHS Digital data, you need to follow NHS Digital’s Data Access Request Service (DARS) process.